Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs: Experiment 1: LMs learn about s without having seen a single instance

-Given that BabyLM-trained LMs learn the \aann{} construction, how well would an LM generalize to \aanns{} \textit{without having seen a single positive instance}?
-To this end, we compare accuracies in the previous experiment to that obtained by LMs trained on BabyLM with our \textbf{2,301 detected \aanns{} removed} (i.e., \textsc{no aann}).

-From \Cref{fig:exp1}, we find LMs trained with the \noaann{} condition to achieve an average accuracy of 54\%, which is a noticeable drop compared to the 70\% obtained by the LMs trained on the complete BabyLM corpus, but importantly 47.75 points above chance performance (and, as we show below, well above comparable baselines with other constructions).
-This is a non-trivial result, since it suggests that LMs are able to learn the acceptability of a construction's instances, without having seen a single positive occurrence, which indicates that there exist \textit{some} systematic patterns in the corpus that are driving this generalization behavior.
+\paragraph{...without having seen a single instance...} Given that BabyLM-trained LMs learn the \aann{} construction, how well would an LM generalize to \aanns{} \textit{without having seen a single positive instance}?
+To this end, we compare accuracies in the previous experiment to that obtained by LMs trained on BabyLM with our \textbf{2,448 detected \aanns{} removed} (i.e., \textsc{no aann}).
+From \Cref{fig:exp1}, we find LMs trained with the \noaann{} condition to achieve an average accuracy of 47\%, which is a noticeable drop compared to the 70\% obtained by the LMs trained on the complete BabyLM corpus, but importantly 27 points above chance performance (and, as we show below, well above comparable baselines with other constructions).
+This is a non-trivial result, since it suggests that LMs can learn the acceptability of a construction without having seen a single positive occurrence, which indicates that there exist systematic patterns in the corpus driving this generalization behavior.